dortania/OpenCore-Post-Install/README.md

 * [Fixing CFG Lock](./misc/msr-lock.md)
   * Allows use to remove some kernel patches for better stability
 * [Emulated NVRAM](./misc/nvram.md)
-  * For users who have broken NVRAm, or need to test it.
+  * For users who have broken NVRAM, or need to test it.